What are cataracts?

 - Reduced quality of night vision

 What is an intraocular lens?

 An intraocular lens (IOL) is an artificial lens that is implanted during surgery to replace your cataract lens.
 You can choose from many different types of IOLs—some are designed to provide only distance vision, while trifocal lenses deliver near, intermediate, and distance vision for clear, complete focus.3 After a surgeon removes your cataract-clouded lens, he or she will implant the IOL that you chose before your procedure.

 What is a trifocal lens?

-A trifocal lens is an IOL that is specifically engineered to provide near, intermediate, and distance vision for clear, complete focus.
-The PanOptix® Lens, the first and only trifocal lens for cataracts in the United States, delivers enhanced quality and a complete range of vision.3
+A trifocal lens is an IOL that is specifically engineered to provide vision at every distance, from near through far and can offer benefits beyond a standard cataract lens.
+The Alcon PanOptix® Lens, the first and only trifocal lens for cataracts in the United States, delivers enhanced quality and a complete range of vision.3

 Are there other intraocular lens options?